-Why is MetService introducing a Severe Thunderstorm Warning Service?
+Why does MetService provide a Severe Thunderstorm Warning Service?

-Over the last six years or so, four important developments at MetService have together made it possible to provide a warning service for localised severe weather:
+Over the six years or so prior to 2009, four important developments at MetService have together made it possible to provide a warning service for localised severe weather:

 What is “localised severe weather”?